jhowilbur/ecommerce-cpp-backend/README.md

 ### Building the Project

 - The project can be built using CMake
-- To build the project, run `mkdir cmake-build && cd cmake-build && cmake ..` in the root directory (where CMakeLists.txt is located)
+- To build the project, run the following commands:
-- Then run `make` to compile the project
+`mkdir cmake-build && cd cmake-build && cmake .. && cmake build .`

 ## Usage